-- 1 Summary of significant accounting policies (continued)

-- 1.8 Impairment of financial assets
+1.8 Impairment of financial assets

-- 1.8.1 Assets carried at amortised cost
+1.8.1 Assets carried at amortised cost

 The Group assesses at each reporting date whether there is objective evidence that a financial asset or group of financial assets is impaired.
 A financial asset or a group of financial assets is impaired and impairment losses are incurred only if there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a loss event) and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.